Transforming Rural Africa Conference

 Information, Credit, and Inputs: the Impacts and Mechanisms of a Program to Raise Smallholder Productivity

-Discussant: Leah Bevis, Ohio State University
+Discussant: Leah Bevis, The Ohio State University

 Measurement Error Mechanisms Matter: Agricultural Intensification with Farmer Misperceptions and Misreporting